To watch video version of this post click here.

 When it actually comes to teaching our children how to deal with those differences, our alarms are still going off because we don’t actually know how to do it.
 We are still learning to pause, identify what set the alarm off, and then actually critically evaluate if that thing is a threat or if it’s just new, and just don’t know enough about it.

-If you agree with me and you aren’t really sure how to go about actually doing that, teaching those social skills, this is something that we cover in ParentAbility, join us.
-Make sure you grab the scripts for managing crazy-making behaviour below for more tips on how to keep your cool in challenging behaviour situations.
+If you agree with me and you aren’t really sure how to go about actually teaching those social skills, this is something that we cover in ParentAbility, join us.
+Make sure you grab the scripts for managing crazy-making behaviour as well for more tips on how to keep your cool in challenging behaviour situations.